Take the Next Step

 For questions about AAP, email Marissa Wynn at marissa.wynn@wright.edu.

 The purpose of the Academic Advantage Program is to help entering engineering and computer science students succeed by easing the transition from high school to college.
 University education, in general, is a challenging endeavor, and the study of engineering or computer science, in particular, can be rigorous and demanding.
 Having the right skills upfront—the kinds of skills provided by the Academic Advantage Program—will make meeting the challenge of higher education much easier.
-You will also have the opportunity to test into a higher math class.
-After your math placement retest on Friday, you will have the opportunity to talk to an academic advisor and revise your fall schedule as necessary.
-Testing into a higher math class can save you time and money!

 The focus of the program is to provide you with three distinct advantages: